ApexDevelops/FloatingText/README.md

 - [BlueLight 1.0.0](https://github.com/BlueLightJapan/BlueLight)

 # Commands
-- /cord - to find your cords
+- /cords - to find your Cordinates

 # Variables:
 - {ONLINE} Shows the number of players online